 Alginates find their uses in a variety of industries, such as pharmaceutical and cosmetics, but one of the most important consumers are in textiles (50%) and food (30%).
 In the food industry it is used as a stabilizer of ice cream, making the product fine, smooth, tasty and with a better melt-resistance.
 In the bakery industry it is used in making the bread lighter and softer and to resist drying out.
 It is used in the production of dried noodles for added strength and to increase the yield of the finished product.

-Alginate Extraction and Processing - Producing Alginic Acid
+Algin Extraction and Processing - Producing Alginic Acid

-The Formula Known as Alginate Impression Material
+The Formula Known as Dental Impression Material

 Diatomaceous earth (DE) consists of the sedimentary deposits formed from the skeletal remains of a class of algae diatoms (Bacillariophyceae) that occur in both fresh and salt water and in soil.
 These remains form a diatomite, almost pure silica that is ground into an abrasive powder.
 It is primarily silicon dioxide (glass, sand).

-A prothetic grade impression material formula contains a sodium or potassium alginate at a level of up to 15-percent, a calcium source used as a reaction retarder at the level of about 8-percent (such as tetra sodium pyrophosphate) pH modifiers (such as magnesium oxide or potassium fluoritanate --acidic) at 0.5 – 1-percent and a filler such as diatomaceous earth, about 75-percent for stability.
+A prosthetic grade impression material formula contains a sodium or potassium alginate at a level of up to 15-percent, a calcium source used as a reaction retarder at the level of about 8-percent (such as tetra sodium pyrophosphate) pH modifiers (such as magnesium oxide or potassium fluoritanate --acidic) at 0.5 – 1-percent and a filler such as diatomaceous earth, about 75-percent for stability.

-Alginate Impression Material Use in Lifecasting Artistry
+Prosthetic Grade Impression Material Use in Lifecasting Artistry

 It’s All About the Water Quality